-Nearly every guest that has been invited to a wedding will own a cell phone.
+Nearly every guest that has been invited to a wedding will own a smartphone.
 Cell phones are carted everywhere by everyone, as the vast majority are afraid to travel without their phones.
 This means that it will be incredibly hard to ask guests to leave their phones at home or in their car for the duration of the ceremony.

 Instead of this becoming a negative consequence of modern living, cell phones can be turned into incredibly useful tools for the wedding.
 Smartphones are excellent for capturing, sharing, and collecting memories.
 This is especially true for friends and family who could not attend your wedding.